PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 propagation contract.
 Implement only the transparent returns and primary assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal boundary-layout result propagation implementation checkpoint

+`run_terminal_boundary_layout()` now returns the existing ordered five-result tuple from `run_recovery_invocations()`.
+The local `_run_terminal_boundary_layout_pass_cluster()` helper transparently returns it, and the sole primary call retains it as `_terminal_boundary_layout_results`.

+The result is not summarized or consumed.
+Each child still runs exactly once in the same order and with the same shared `ModelIRPassStateScope`, arguments, live LayoutState, and diagnostics sink.
+Adjacent terminal InstanceNorm and optional mean/attention boundaries, dependencies, and TensorFlow behavior are unchanged.

+The first implementation gate found four expected stale AST contracts that required raw expression statements at the helper, primary invocation, or adjacent mean/attention boundary.
+They now require the transparent return and exact retained assignment; no extra production behavior was introduced.

+Implementation validation completed sequentially under `uv`:

+- terminal boundary owner/orchestration, adjacent mean/attention boundary,
+  terminal result contracts, architecture, and pass-efficiency coverage:
+  `375 passed in 21.39s`
+- branch-changed broad suite plus the same boundary coverage:
+  `1456 passed in 25.15s`

+These are unit, contract, and orchestration checks; this result propagation does not claim a new model-corpus run.

+At resume, audit the guarded terminal mean/attention helper result immediately after `_terminal_boundary_layout_results`.
+Preserve the existing option guard and child policy before deciding whether ordered results can be retained.
+Commit and push only; do not create, reopen, or update a pull request.